 We're sorry to hear that you're having difficulties with your order!
-Please contact us at firstname.lastname@example.org or fill out this form with any questions and we will do our best to respond within one business day.
+Please contact us at firstname.lastname@example.org, and we will do our best to respond within one business day.

 LuminAID lights vary in brightness and performance depending on which product you have.
 The standard unit of measurement for brightness is "lumens" and this is indicated on the individual product pages, or in a chart on the How it Works page.
 We measure the lumens of our lanterns by 3rd party testing centers.